kotcity/kotcity/CONTRIBUTING.md

 You should adhere to the Kotlin code guidelines for codes.
 Also, by submitting your work, you're agree to license your work under Apache License 2.0 for codes.

+## Reporting security exploits
+Due to their nature, security exploits aren't reported using issue tracker.
+Please send them privately to kotcity at zoho dot com.

 *This document is adapted from the [Bootstrap contributing guidelines.](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md)*